-Only a true cynic believes that the best ideas have been plucked to death.
-To an insufferable optimist (like me), originality is constant and ongoing because human society is in a constant state of regeneration.
+Cynics say that the best ideas have been plucked to death.
+To me, originality is constant and ongoing because human society is always in a state of constant regeneration.

-Remember to calibrate your words carefully.
-In the case of our intrepid publicity executive, a 90-degree change in his angle was sufficient to change the perspective of his story.
-He saved his neck and ended up with a great public demonstration.
-Things are not so easy for the rest of us, but his last-minute realization is worth remembering.
+Remember to plan your story angles carefully.
+In the case of our intrepid publicity executive, a 90-degree change in his angle was enough to change the outcome of his story.
+He saved his own neck and ended up with a great public demonstration.
+Things may not be so easy for you, but his last-minute realization is worth remembering.

 That’s all for now.